-The delivery of drug paraphernalia to a person 17 or under and/or at least three years younger is subject to up to nine months in jail and/or a fine up to \$10,000.
+The delivery of drug paraphernalia to a person 17 or under and/or to a person who is at least three years younger is subject to up to nine months in jail and/or a fine up to \$10,000.
 If the drug paraphernalia involved is related to methamphetamine, the possible penalties are increased to up to six years in prison and/or a \$10,000 fine.
 Delivery of drug paraphernalia to a person 17 or under is subject to a \$25,000 fine and or twelve-and-a-half years imprisonment.